Azure/PSRule.Rules.Azure/docs/rules/en/Azure.SQL.AllowAzureAccess.md

 ## DESCRIPTION

-Allow access to Azure services, permits any Azure service including other Azure customers, network based access to databases on the same logical SQL Server.
+Allow access to Azure services, permits any Azure service network based access to databases.
+Network based access it not limited to a single customer, all Azure IP addresses are permitted.
-Network access can also be allowed/ blocked on individual databases, which takes precedence over this option.
+Network access can also be allowed/ blocked on individual databases, which takes precedence over server firewall rules.

 If network based access is permitted, authentication is still required.